wesinator/windows-dev-docs/hub/apps/develop/security/share-certificates.md

 1. The web service will be available at `https://localhost:7072/bank`.
 You can test the web service by opening a web browser and entering the web address.
 You will see the generated weather forecast data formatted as JSON.
 Keep the web service running while you create the client app.

-> [!TIP]
-> For more information on working with ASP.NET Core controller-based web APIs, see [Create a web API with ASP.NET Core](/aspnet/core/tutorials/first-web-api).
+For more information on working with ASP.NET Core controller-based web APIs, see [Create a web API with ASP.NET Core](/aspnet/core/tutorials/first-web-api).

 ## Create a WinUI app that uses certificate authentication

 Now that you have one or more secured web services, your apps can use certificates to authenticate to those web services.
 When you make a request to an authenticated web service using the [HttpClient](/uwp/api/Windows.Web.Http.HttpClient) object from the Windows Runtime (WinRT) APIs, the initial request will not contain a client certificate.
 The authenticated web service will respond with a request for client authentication.
 When this occurs, the Windows client will automatically query the certificate store for available client certificates.
 Your user can select from these certificates to authenticate to the web service.
 Some certificates are password protected, so you will need to provide the user with a way to input the password for a certificate.

-If there are no client certificates available, then the user will need to add a certificate to the certificate store.
-You can include code in your app that enables a user to select a PFX file that contains a client certificate and then import that certificate into the client certificate store.

 > [!NOTE]
 > There are no Windows App SDK APIs for managing certificates.
 You must use the WinRT APIs to manage certificates in your app.
 We will also be using WinRT storage APIs to import a certificate from a PFX file.
 Many WinRT APIs can be used by any Windows app with package identity, including WinUI apps.

+If there are no client certificates available, then the user will need to add a certificate to the certificate store.
+You can include code in your app that enables a user to select a PFX file that contains a client certificate and then import that certificate into the client certificate store.

 > [!TIP]
 > You can use the PowerShell cmdlets **New-SelfSignedCertificate** and **Export-PfxCertificate** to create a self-signed certificate and export it to a PFX file to use with this quickstart.
 For information, see [New-SelfSignedCertificate](/powershell/module/pki/new-selfsignedcertificate) and [Export-PfxCertificate](/powershell/module/pki/export-pfxcertificate).